UniversityofSussexMPS/Particality/README.md

 if you try and include html in the title eg. <sup>2</sup> it will break the share buttons and the side bar. this is an error to do with the custom share button javascript that i couldn't fix.

+if the website crashes and displays error conecting to database access the server and type the following two commands:
+>sudo su

+>service mysqld start